-It is the residents' responsibility to inform their guests of the Non-Smoking Policy.
-Any violation of the Non-Smoking Policy will be deemed a material breach of the Rental Agreement and grounds for immediate termination of the Lease/Rental Agreement.
+guests of the Non-Smoking Policy.
+Any violation of this policy will be deemed a material breach of the rental agreement and grounds for immediate termination of the lease/rental agreement.

-Aloha Iā Halewilikō's adoption of a Non-Smoking Policy does not make the Owner the guarantor of the resident's health or that the property will be free of smoke but management shall take reasonable steps to enforce this policy.
+Aloha lā Halewilikō's adoption of a Non-Smoking Policy does not make the Owner the guarantor of the resident's health or that the property will be free of smoke, but management shall take reasonable steps to enforce this policy.